WSU-EIT/FreeGLBA/Docs/002_docsguide.md

 > **Audience:** Anyone writing docs.
 > **Outcome:** 📖 Consistent, discoverable, maintainable documentation.

 **Scope:** This documentation covers FreeCRM patterns and conventions.
-While housed in FreeManager, these docs serve the entire FreeCRM ecosystem.
+These docs serve the entire FreeCRM ecosystem, including FreeGLBA and other derived projects.

 ---